fitebone/Gibooru/README.md

 * **New Boorus**
 * Sync support if it is requested

-### P.S.
-This is a WIP if you couldn't already tell.
-Please email me with any questions or concerns.

 *Heavily inspired and influenced by [pybooru](https://github.com/LuqueDaniel/pybooru) and its async WIP [pybooru](https://github.com/onirei/pybooru)*